 It is with sadness that we announce the passing of a great contributor to both the flute in jazz and to jazz in the Netherlands.
 Flutist and saxophonist Peter Guidi died from the effects of Creutzfeldt-Jakob disease in Amsterdam, April 17th, at the age of 68

-A self-taught musician, Guidi was Born in Scotland of Italian parents, lived for a while in the channel island of Jersey, but began his musical career in Italy, performing with many leading jazz musicians and performing at major Jazz Festivals including the Umbria Jazz Festival, the Aosta Jazz Festival, the Jazz Festival of Pescara and the Padova Porsche Jazz Festival.
+A self-taught musician, Guidi was Born in Scotland of Italian parents, lived for a while in the English channel island of Jersey, but began his musical career in Italy, performing with many leading jazz musicians and at major Jazz Festivals including the Umbria Jazz Festival, the Aosta Jazz Festival, the Jazz Festival of Pescara and the Padova Porsche Jazz Festival.

 Guidi‘s appearances at such events, leading both his quartet and his big band, continued after he moved to the Netherlands.
-He was seen at many national festivals including several appearances at the North Sea Jazz Festival.
+He was seen at many national events, including several appearances at the North Sea Jazz Festival.
 He was also prominent as a jazz educator, becoming the head of the jazz department of the Amsterdam Muziekschool where he led several ensemble and big band workshops for students of all ages, beginning with students as young as nine years of age.
 These bands included the Jazz Kidz, Jazz Juniors, Jazz Generation, Jazz Focus Big Band, and Jazz Mania Big Band.
 He was also co-founder of the Junior Jazz College, a collaboration between the Muziekschool Amsterdam and the Amsterdam Jazz Conservatory.
 Since the Jazz Department began, in 1988, his bands won a total of 87 prizes in national and international competitions.

 In 2008, Guidi co-founded the first edition of the Netherland National Youth Jazz Orchestra (NJJO) which has become an established bi-annual event.
 In 2010, Hi was awarded a Dutch Knighthood (Ridder in de Orde van Oranje-Nassau) for his pioneering work in jazz education in the Netherlands.